BSN-Spartan/NC-Ethereum/README.md

 Below is the instruction for Linux.

 ## 2. Hardware Requirement
-It is recommended to build Spartan-III Chain full nodes on Linux Server with the following requirement.
+It is recommended to build Spartan-I Chain full nodes on Linux Server with the following requirement.

 #### Minimum Requirement

-- 2CPU
+- 2 CPU
 - Memory: 4GB
 - Disk: 100GB SSD
 - OS: Ubuntu 16.04 LTS +